NASA’s James Webb telescope will explore the universe. Critics say its name represents a painful time in U.S. history.

 But Prescod-Weinstein, who teaches both physics and women’s studies at the University of New Hampshire, fears the telescope’s Dec.
 18 scheduled launch is arriving under a cloud.
 And not the dazzling nebulae of the beyond, but the legacy of the former NASA leader for whom the telescope is named — James Webb.
-Prescod-Weinstein and other critics argue that Webb was complicit in the discrimination of LGBTQ employees in ’40s, ‘50s and ‘60s — both as undersecretary in the U.S. Department of State and as the top administrator at NASA.
+Prescod-Weinstein and other critics argue that Webb was complicit in the discrimination of LGBTQ employees in the ’40s, ‘50s and ‘60s — both as undersecretary in the U.S. Department of State and as the top administrator at NASA.

 “It is unfortunate, therefore, that NASA’s current plan is to launch this incredible instrument into space carrying the name of a man whose legacy at best is complicated and at worst reflects complicity in homophobic discrimination in the federal government,” Prescod-Weinstein and three other scientists wrote in a Scientific American article in March.